Nebraska Franchise Filing and FDD Registration: Nebraska Franchise Laws

 The State of Nebraska Bureau of Securities has different requirements for filing depending on if you are using a "state specific" Nebraska disclosure document or a "national type" disclosure document.
-A national type is considered either a Uniform Franchise Offer Circular or a franchise disclosure document in accordance with Federal Trade Commission laws.
-Requirements for both are discussed below:
+A national type is considered either a Uniform Franchise Offer Circular or a Franchise Disclosure Document (FDD) in accordance with Federal Trade Commission laws.
+Requirements for both are discussed below.

 "State Specific" Nebraska Disclosure Document:

-The state of Nebraska regulates business opportunities and franchises that are sold within the state under the Nebraska Nebraska Seller Assisted Marketing Plan Act (the SAMP Act).
-Under the SAMP act business opportunities and franchises must be filed with Nebraska Bureau of Securities.
-Under the SAMP Act a franchisor maintains an option to prepare a Nebraska compliant franchise disclosure document.
-However this disclosure document can only be used within the State of Nebraska and is unnecessary if you develop and maintain a current and compliant "national" FDD developed in accordance with the Federal Franchise Rule.
-If you are relying on a Nebraska Specific disclosure document under the SAMP Act, the following filing information applies:
+The State of Nebraska regulates business opportunities and franchises that are sold within the state under the Nebraska Seller-Assisted Marketing Plan Act (the SAMP Act).
+Under the SAMP Act, business opportunities and franchises must be filed with the Nebraska Bureau of Securities.
+Under the SAMP Act, a franchisor maintains an option to prepare a Nebraska-compliant Franchise Disclosure Document.
+However, this disclosure document can only be used within the State of Nebraska and is unnecessary if you develop and maintain a current and compliant "national" FDD developed in accordance with the Federal Franchise Rule.
+If you are relying on a Nebraska-specific disclosure document under the SAMP Act, the following filing information applies:

-- A list of names and resident addresses of individual selling the franchise (must be resubmitted every 6 months);
+- A list of names and residence addresses of individuals selling the franchise (must be resubmitted every 6 months); and

-If you are a national franchisor and you maintain a FDD that is current and compliant with the Federal Franchise Rule, you may file a exemption notice with the Nebraska Bureau of Securities.
-In such a case, your filing with the State of Nebraska will "exemption notice" where you affirm to the Nebraska Bureau of Securities that your franchise offering complies with the Federal Franchise Rule.
+If you are a national franchisor and you maintain an FDD that is current and compliant with the Federal Franchise Rule, you may file an exemption notice with the Nebraska Bureau of Securities.
+In such a case, your filing with the State of Nebraska will be an "exemption notice" where you affirm to the Nebraska Bureau of Securities that your franchise offering complies with the Federal Franchise Rule.
+You must file: